 Each summer First UMC takes a day or two and works on the Habitat Home for that summer in the St. Cloud area.
 Sometimes there’s a Women’s Build and sometimes it’s for the whole church.

 Missions takes up a Communion Offering each month that goes to a local, national, or international ministry that we support.
-Our September Communion offering had $1,581 donated to United Methodist Committee on Relief (UMCOR).
+Our October Communion offering had $1,020 donated to our Missionary Partners, Gordon & Ardell Graner.

 In October, our Communion Offering will go to Habitat for Humanity.